 Colorado Workers’ Compensation Insurance Providers

 Colorado workers’ compensation insurance is purchased through private insurance companies or the state insurance fund.
 Very large companies can also self-insure themselves.
-When shopping for coverage, look for top workers’ compensation companies that understand your business needs and risk.
+Business owners who need coverage should look for top workers’ compensation companies that understand your industry and business risks.
 Policies are priced more favorably when a company is most comfortable insuring that type of risk.

 Top Colorado Workers’ Compensation Insurance Companies